Ravenna/llmsTxtGenerator/content/collections/pages/clients.md

             content:
               -
                 type: text
                 text: 'Our preference is to partner with you on your web and mobile projects.
-We are not good order takers; we crush it when we partner with you on the goals, strategy, and planning to launch.'
+We are not good order takers; we crush it when we partner with you on the goals, strategy, and planning to launch.
+We love sweating the details and giving a shit about what we are doing.'
           -
             type: paragraph
             attrs: